wendaoxu/wendaoxu.github.io/content/authors/admin/_index.md

 #   Add/remove as many awards below as you like.
 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
-awards:
+#awards:

 ---

 ## About Me

-Wendao Xu is a PhD candidate at the [Renninger Lab](https://labsites.rochester.edu/renninger/), University of Rochester, NY, USA, under the guidance of Prof. William Renninger.
+Wendao Xu is a PhD candidate at the [Renninger Lab](https://labsites.rochester.edu/renninger/), University of Rochester, Rochester, NY, under the guidance of Prof. William Renninger.
 His research interests include stimulated Brillouin scattering, cavity optomechanics and microwave photonics.

+Learn, create, and inspire.